carlosmarinho/react-tanstack-booking/README.md

 - In this moment we only have a mocked login, when you click on the login link we don't redirect the user to a login page, where can add login information and do the login

+### Strapi

+- Strapi (https://strapi.io/) is the backend that I'm using to generate the Rest API, I'm facing some issues with it, I'm getting <b>405 Method Not Allowed</b> (strict-origin-when-cross-origin) when trying to DELETE, PATCH OR PUT, it means that I'm not able to remove or update the bookings

+### @todo

+- If you ctrl+f the code base for @todo, you will find a lot of part of the code that needs to be improved.

 ### Others

 - When doing the booking check the room availability for the days required